ahshawky/blender-osm/individual_trees.md

 I suggest to to place all tree models in a single .blend file.
 The name of the Blender object and Blender mesh for a tree should reflect the name of the genus or the species and how detailed the tree model is.
 A user can provide his own .blend file with tree models which must follow the convention for naming.

+### Placement on the terrain
+Use [bpy.types.Object.ray_cast(..)](https://www.blender.org/api/blender_python_api_current/bpy.types.Object.html#bpy.types.Object.ray_cast) or [mathutils.bvhtree.BVHTree.ray_cast(..)](https://www.blender.org/api/blender_python_api_current/mathutils.bvhtree.html#mathutils.bvhtree.BVHTree.ray_cast)?
+To be decided in terms of performance.
+Probably the latter one should be faster due to only one initialization instead of initialization overhead on each call for the former one.